mattcoarr/Tools/stix_to_html/README.md

 Currently we support the following top level entities and sub-entities:
 - Observables
-  --All except for Events (this is true for any embedded Observables also)
+  -All except for Events (this is true for any embedded Observables also)
 - Indicators
-  --Title
+  -Title
-  --Description
+  -Description
-  --Valid_Time_Position
+  -Valid_Time_Position
-  --Suggested_COAs
+  -Suggested_COAs
-  --Observable
+  -Observable
-  --Composite_Indicator_Expression
+  -Composite_Indicator_Expression
-  --Indicated_TTP
+  -Indicated_TTP
-  --Kill_Chain_Phases
+  -Kill_Chain_Phases
-  --Confidence
+  -Confidence
 - TTPs
-  --Description
+  -Description
-  --Intended_Effect
+  -Intended_Effect
-  --Behavior
+  -Behavior
-  --Resources
+  -Resources
-  --Victim_Targeting
+  -Victim_Targeting
-  --Exploit_Targets
+  -Exploit_Targets
-  --Related_TTPs
+  -Related_TTPs
-  --Kill_Chain_Phases
+  -Kill_Chain_Phases
 - Exploit Targets
-  --Title
+  -Title
-  --Vulnerability
+  -Vulnerability
 - Incidents
-  --Description
+  -Description
-  --Status
+  -Status
-  --Related_Observables
+  -Related_Observables
-  --Leveraged_TTPs
+  -Leveraged_TTPs
-  --Observable
+  -Observable
 - Courses of Action
-  --All
+  -All
 - Campaigns
-  --Title
+  -Title
-  --Status
+  -Status
-  --Related_Incidents
+  -Related_Incidents
-  --Related_TTPs
+  -Related_TTPs
-  --Related_Indicators
+  -Related_Indicators
 - Threat Actors
-  --Title
+  -Title
-  --Identity
+  -Identity
-  --Type
+  -Type
-  --Motivation
+  -Motivation
-  --Observed_TTPs
+  -Observed_TTPs

 Each category of top level "items" is turned into a main table on the page.
 The item itself is expandable and other nested content pointing to other